 In investing and financing activities, the company shows a net cash outflow of SGD 50,000 from investments, indicating reinvestment in assets for future growth.
 Meanwhile, financing activities generated SGD 170,000 from stock issuance and dividend payments, reflecting successful capital raising and commitment to shareholder returns.
 Overall, XYZ Ltd. is financially stable, with sufficient liquidity for short-term obligations and growth.

 According to the cash flow statement, XYZ Ltd. has a steady financial situation.
-Positive operating cash flow implies enough liquidity to satisfy short-term obligations, but negative investing cash flow indicates investments in future growth.
+Positive operating cash flow implies sufficient liquidity to meet short-term obligations, whereas negative investing cash flow indicates investment in future growth.
 The net positive cash flow from financing operations demonstrates effective capital raising.
 Overall, the company has adequate liquidity and financial flexibility to sustain operations and expansion.

 Best Practices for Preparing a Cash Flow Statement